CEO Ben Bentzin Named Finalist for Top Austin Tech Honor

 “I am grateful to the Austin chapter of the Society of Information Management for nominating me for this award,” Bentzin said.
 “Jen Ohlson and I co-founded Interactive Health Technologies, LLC with a vision to transform physical fitness for children, and I’m honored that SIM recognizes the contributions that IHT has made toward getting kids active and fit.”

 Since its inception in 2011, IHT has grown to become a leader in physical education.
-“Over the past six years we have developed the IHT Spirit System and partnered with adidas to create the adidas ZONE for IHT Spirit wrist heart rate monitor,” Bentzin said.
+“Over the past six years we have developed the IHT Spirit System createe the IHT ZONE wrist heart rate monitor,” Bentzin said.
 “We have remained focused on applying technology to empower kids to self-manage their fitness.”

 Bentzin is one of four finalists for the Information Technologist of the Year – Chief Technical Officer.
 Other nominees for Information Technologist of the Year include Ben Doherty, CEO and founder of Favor; Mark Magnuson, CTO of Concepture; and Thomas Quintana, director of next generation technologies at Inteliquent.